reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>Painting of Bruce Lee by Phil Hansen.
 This was painted by <a href="https://www.youtube.com/watch?v=CbvSms-1yj4">dipping his forearms in paint and "striking" the canvas</a> - an appropriate constraint for a portrait of the martial artist.</figcaption>
 </figure>

 Today, neural networks have been used by artists, with great success, to generate 2D images that look like paintings (e.g. neural style transfer, GANs that [generate portraits sold in auctions for thousands of dollars][christies-sell]).
-Most of these networks are set up to directly generate each pixel of the output.
-While the results are generally good, the approach strikes me as odd, because artists don't create paintings by calculating pixels one by one, they create paintings by *painting*.
+While the results are pretty good, most of these networks are set up to directly generate each pixel of the output.
+This approach strikes me as odd, because artists don't create paintings by calculating pixels one by one, they create paintings by *painting*.

 While per-pixel calculation is in itself a constraint (in fact, I'd say the artifacts present in GAN outputs give them their own distinct *style*), if we wanted to have an agent replicate a piece of artwork (a painting), I imagine we'd get more realistic outputs by providing it with the same medium (a paintbrush).